joseavr/cheat-sheets/Javascript/JS Classes.md

 # 👥 Polimorphism
 - Polymorphism is a concept in object-oriented programming that allows objects of different classes to be treated as if they were objects of the same class, as long as they share a common interface or inheritance hierarchy.
-- <mark style="background: #FFF3A3A6;">This means that a method can behave differently depending on the object it is called on.</mark>
+- This means that a method can behave differently depending on the object it is called on.
 - This can be achieved through method overriding.
 - In the example above, the `SportsCar` class overrides the `info` method inherited from the `Car` class to provide a different implementation specific to sport car.
 This method behaves differently depending on the object it is called on, even though the method has the same name.
 ```js